Laikulo/klipper-quickflash/README.md

 KQF's configration lives in ~/.kqf/kqf.cfg, and will be generated on first start if it does not exist.
 You can edit you KQF config in your default editor with `kqf configedit`.

-The file is in python config format, which is the same as klipper uses, note that KQF does not support the klipper-specific `[include file.cfg]` syntax

 ### KQF Configration
 KQF's own configuration lives in the 'KQF' section